-At the end of the course the student should have competences that allow to him/her:
+At the end of the course the students should have competences that allow them to:

-- Know how to express mathematically three-dimensional distributions of electrical charge, two-dimensional lines and point charges and electric currents, and know how to use the continuity equation in order to make a charge balance. - Understand the importance of the divergence and rotor concepts related with a vector field in the frame of the Helmholtz theorem. - Learn to deduce the divergence and rotor of the electrostatic field from Coulomb's law. - Know the basic procedures for determining the electrostatic field from a charge distribution (direct integration of the field, Gauss theorem, integration of the potential). - Understand the importance of the multipole expansion of the electrostatic potential and the concepts of point charge and dipole.
-Knowing how to calculate the electrostatic field created by distributions of electric dipoles. - Know the specific techniques of problem solving through the electrostatic potential theory and know how to apply imaging methods and separation of variables in simple cases. - Learn to deduce the divergence and rotor of the magnetostatic field from Ampere's Law interaction between filiform circuits.
+- Know how to express mathematically three-dimensional distributions of electrical charge, two-dimensional lines and point charges and electric currents, and know how to use the continuity equation in order to make a charge balance.

-- Know the basic procedures for determining the magnetostatic field from a current distribution (direct integration of the field, Ampere's theorem, integration of the vector potential). - Know the Law of the Lorentz force and its application to the study of simple movements of charges in electric and magnetic fields. - Understand the importance of the multipole expansion of the potential vector and the concept of dipole.
-Knowing how to calculate the magnetostatic field distributions of magnetic dipoles. - Understand the laws of electromagnetic induction and know its effects on simple problems related with moving circuits and time-dependent fields. - Understand the importance of introducing the concept of displacement current and know how to illustrate it with simple examples. - Know the differential formulation of the Maxwell equations and know how to solve them in the simplest cases, such as in the case of plane waves in a vacuum.
+- Understand the importance of the divergence and rotor concepts related with a vector field in the frame of the Helmholtz theorem. - Learn to deduce the divergence and rotor of the electrostatic field from Coulomb's law. - Know the basic procedures for determining the electrostatic field from a charge distribution (direct integration of the field, Gauss theorem, integration of the potential). - Understand the importance of the multipole expansion of the electrostatic potential and the concepts of point charge and dipole.
+Knowing how to calculate the electrostatic field created by distributions of electric dipoles. - Know the specific techniques of problem solving through the electrostatic potential theory and know how to apply imaging methods and separation of variables in simple cases. - Learn to deduce the divergence and rotor of the magnetostatic field from Ampere's Law interaction between filiform circuits. - Know the basic procedures for determining the magnetostatic field from a current distribution (direct integration of the field, Ampere's theorem, integration of the vector potential). - Know the law of the Lorentz force and its effect on point charges and currents, as well as its relationship with induction phenomena. - Understand the importance of the multipole expansion of the potential vector and the concept of dipole.
+Knowing how to calculate the magnetostatic field distributions of magnetic dipole distributions. - Understand the laws of electromagnetic induction and know its effects on simple problems related with moving circuits and time-dependent fields. - Understand the importance of introducing the concept of displacement current and know how to illustrate it with simple examples. - Know the differential formulation of the Maxwell equations and know how to solve them in the simplest cases, such as in the case of plane waves in a vacuum.